herculesgabriel/trybe-exercises/git_github/README.md

 - Then you want to start tracking the file and to do so you need to "add" the file.
 It'll get a ***unmodified*** status and now git know about your file.
 From now on this will be the default status.<br>
 - If you modify a file with a unmodified status it'll get to the next status, which is obviously ***modified***.
 It means that if you want to save it you need to "add" the file again, so it will get back to unmodified status.<br>
 - Once you finished working on the files and all of them are with unmodified status you can finally "commit" you work.
 When you do that git creates a new snapshot of all your tracked files so that you can get back to this moment anytime.
 Notice that the added files with a unmodified status are also ***staged***, which means they are ready to be saved in the next commit.<br>

+<br><br>
+	### Branches
+Branch is a pointer that points to a specific commit.
+While the "master" branch usually points to the last commit, a can create a branch called "second branch" that points to the last commit and start working on it without following the master commits.
+It's like creating a new timeline apart from the natural course of life.

+<br><br>
+	### Gitignore
+You can create a file called .gitignore and put all the files you want to hide from git when looking for files to track.
+Examples of code within .gitignore file:<br><br>
+*.json
+passwords.db
+./assets/*.png